 College Planning Timeline

-Now that you've made the decision to attend college, don't sit back and wait until the end of your high school career to put this goal into motion.
-There are many things you can do right now to prepare for college.
+Once you have decided to attend college, don't sit back and wait until the end of your high school career to put this goal into motion.
+You can do many things right now to prepare for college.
 Use the following timeline of suggested activities, objectives, and strategies to help you turn your dream of a college education into a reality.

 - Take a college preparatory curriculum that includes plenty of writing classes.
-Also, take a language class, as many colleges require their incoming freshman to have a certain number of language credits.
+ACT recommends that high school students take the following coursework to prepare for college: four years of English; three years of math (including algebra I, geometry, and algebra II); and three years of science (including biology, chemistry, and physics); and three years of social studies.
+Also, study one or more foreign languages, as many colleges require their incoming freshman to have a certain number of language credits.

-- Get good grades.
+- Earn excellent grades.
 This will ensure you a spot in your school's honor roll as well as a higher class rank—college admission departments view both favorably.

 - Get involved in extracurricular activities.
 Join a school club or sports team, or run for student government.
 Not only will this provide you an avenue for meeting new friends, but you'll also prove to college admissions officers that you were able to successfully balance academics with outside interests.

 - Start thinking about careers that might interest you.
-Sign up for a job-shadowing program to learn more about a specific career.
-You can also learn more about career options by visiting the U.S. Department of Labor Web site,
+Sign up for a job-shadowing program to learn more about a specific occupation.
+You can also learn more about career options by visiting the U.S. Department of Labor Occupational Outlook Handbook Web site, https://www.bls.gov/ooh/home.htm.
+Take the Armed Services Vocational Aptitude Battery (ASVAB) test https://www.todaysmilitary.com/joining-eligibility/asvab-test which will help you better understand your skills as they relate to a specific career path.
+The ASVAB, which is free, is for everyone—not just those who are planning to enter the military.
+Ask your counselor if the test is available at your school.

 - Start saving money for college.
 You may still be too young to hold a part-time job, but you can start adding to your college fund with money earned from babysitting, doing household chores, and from allowance and gifts.
 Show your parents you are serious about helping fulfill your college dream.